courtneydrysdale/msds692_practicum/README.md

 I fit the data to 6 different classification models.
 First to three that did not need data scaled: decision tree, random forest, and Naive Bayes.
 After this, I scaled the data using the StandardScaler and then fit models for logistic regression, artificial neural network, and K-nearest neighbors.

-The model that performed the best for ELA scores was logistic regression.
+The model that performed the best for ELA scores was logistic regression with a 0.7879 accuracy score and 0.75 AUC-ROC score.

-The models that performed the best for Math scores were logistic regression and random forest.
+The models that performed the best for Math scores were logistic regression with a 0.7273 accuracy score and a 0.7195 AUC-ROC score and random forest with a 0.7273 accuracy score and a 0.7478 AUC-ROC score.
+I calculated the coefficient magnitudes for the logistic regression models and the feature importance for the random forest model.

 ## Conclusion

+When looking at the features that had the highest coefficient magnitude and feature importance, the same four features were the most important for all three of the most successful models.

+- Percent Minority
+- Average Teacher Salary
+- Staff Turnover Rate
+- Federal Funding per Pupil

+Districts could look at how to support these different areas through interventions, funding, or other supports.
+While some of the features are not in the control of districts (like the percentage of the student population who are racial minorities), it can still bring an awareness to understanding how the demographics of students could impact achievement scores.

+This project could be repeated for other districts, states, or individual schools to determine the areas that they could focus on in their own schools.

 ## Resources and References
 ### Datasets Combined